 Proposals will be reviewed by an Evaluation Committee to determine the most comprehensive and competitive solution for the Town based on, but not limited to, the criteria categories listed below.
 The Evaluation Committee will assess the respondent’s ability to meet the performance requirements of this solicitation using the proposal submissions as the primary source of information.
 To be deemed responsive, it is important to provide appropriate detail to demonstrate satisfaction of each criterion and compliance with the performance provisions outlined in this solicitation.
 Proposals must contain information relevant to the proposed services and requested herein.
 Failure to submit the information requested may result in the elimination of the proposal from further evaluation.
 The Town reserves the right to modify the evaluation criteria or waive portions thereof.
 Proposals will be evaluated on the following major categories:

 Qualifications and Experience;

+Prior Legislative Impact Examples

 Project Approach and Proposed Solution; Cost Effectiveness and Value; and